-This is the first official Payday Poetry post (the prior one was more to set the stage) so it seems only fitting to feature something by Clinton F. Larson.
+This is the first official Payday Poetry post (the prior one was more to) so it seems only fitting to feature something by Clinton F. Larson.
 Yes, something by Eliza R. Snow or Emmeline B. Wells would also be in order, but I’m going with Larson since he is one of the major, early figures in the modern era of Mormon letters which is AMV’s main focus.

 Title: The City of Joseph

 Publication Info: Ensign, 1984